wp-plugins/m-vslider/readme.txt

 = Widget =

 In the Appearance -> Widgets in WordPress 3.0.1 you'll find the `M-vSlider - Image Slider` widget.
-After adding it to your sidebar you can enter an optional `Title` and required `M-vSlider ID` (which you setup in M-vSlider Setup in WP Admin)
+After adding it to your sidebar you can enter an optional `Title` and select a `M-vSlider ID` (which you setup in M-vSlider Setup in WP Admin)

 = Shortcode =